-- a) Deliverable using the available resources; - b) Allow learners to meet all Learning Outcomes and all Assessment Criteria; - c) Allow learners to meet the level specified by the unit/qualification criteria; - d) Allow accurate and consistent grading to be applied (where appropriate); - e) Allow learners to generate evidence that can be authenticated as their work; - f) Written using language appropriate to the level.
+- a) Deliverable using the available resources; - b) Allow learners to meet all learning outcomes and all assessment criteria; - c) Allow learners to meet the level specified; - d) Allow accurate and consistent grading to be applied (where appropriate); - e) Allow learners to generate evidence that can be authenticated as their work; - f) Written using language appropriate to the level.

 It is not necessary to design an assessment task to assess each assessment criterion separately.
 An assessment task can be used synoptically to meet more than one assessment criterion.
-Each assessment task must be mapped to the Assessment Criteria that it is intended to meet.
-This will allow Providers to monitor that all Assessment Criteria from every unit being delivered will be assessed.
+Each assessment task must be mapped to the assessment riteria that it is intended to meet.
+This will allow Providers to monitor that all assessment criteria from every unit being delivered will be assessed.

-If assessment evidence is not clearly and consistently mapped to Assessment Criteria, Open Awards may not be able to certificate learners.
+If assessment evidence is not clearly and consistently mapped to assessment criteria, Open Awards may not be able to certificate learners.

 The strategy for assessment, and the assessment tasks should be internally quality assured prior to use to make sure they are fit for purpose.
-We recommend that you record this on the Open Awards Pre-Course Verification (PCV) form.

-For specific High/Medium-Risk Qualifications, please also refer to the relevant sections of this document.
+For specific High/ Medium-Risk Qualifications, please also refer to the relevant sections of this document.

-Pre-Course Verification Form This document can be used to enable tutors/assessors and internal verifiers to explore assessment planning and design before the course starts Assessment Activity Front Sheet This document template allows Providers to outline the scope of a specific assessment activity, allowing tutors / assessors to detail tasks and list resources needed.
-Assessment Planning Sheet This document allows you to record planned activities for a unit and ensure that all Assessment Criteria can be met and evidenced.
+Assessment Activity Front Sheet This document template allows Providers to outline the scope of a specific assessment activity, allowing tutors / assessors to detail tasks and list resources needed.
+Assessment Planning Sheet This document allows you to record planned activities for a unit and ensure that all assessment criteria can be met and evidenced.